petrvanblokland/DesignDesignSpace/DDS-home.md

 ~~~

 # Working from home?
 Studying online in Corona world?
 Select the workshops that you like.
-Develop your profession.
-[Subscribe here](mailto:info@designdesign.space?subject=Subscribing%20for%20the%20free%20DesignDesign.Space%20workshop).
+Develop your profession. <a href="https://docs.google.com/forms/d/1vLKGROUx03Sm3QGWEwuP1f7Uo1v4qQCmG1FlaxOT88A" target="external">Subscribe here</a>
 ~~~
 #box = section.newCropped()
 ## ![Sponsoring Typographics2020]()